 - Griseofulvin is commonly prescribed for treating toenail fungus infection in children.

-Oral medications kill fungus resulting in the growth of infection free nails that slowly replace the infected nail.
-These treatments must be followed until the infected nails are non existent.
-The course of treatment may vary from six to twelve weeks depending on the nail’s rate of growth.
+Oral medications reduce fungus resulting in the growth of healthier nails that slowly replace the infected nail.
+These medicines must be followed until the infected nails are non existent.
+Your regimen may vary from six to twelve weeks depending on the nail’s rate of growth.
 Prolonged exposure to moist conditions can lead to new or returning fungal infections.

 The terbinafine oral medicine for toenail fungus comes in tablet form and is often taken once every day for 12 weeks.
-Pulse dosing schedule is used for recommending these tablets.
+Pulse dosing schedule is recommending for using these tablets.
 Pulse dosing is a method in which a medicine is for example taken daily for one week, once or twice a month and then continues until it is no longer necessary.
-This way the schedule is easily maintained and is actually more effective at inhibiting fungal growth.
+This way the schedule is easily maintained and can more effective at inhibiting fungal growth.

 - Oral azoles